What is the Wellness Wheel?

 Environmental wellness is something we all can strive to maintain.
 Environmental wellness means you are doing your part in taking care of your global environment and your personal surroundings at home, work, school and everywhere.
 You can recycle your trash, volunteer with an organization to clean up the environment, de-cluttering your living space, conserve energy, use compost in your yard/garden, etc. How do you intentionally and unintentionally practice environmental wellness?

 Financial wellness can be difficult at times, but with good planning, it can be achieved.
-Living within your means is having financial wellness.
+Living within your means is the truest version of having financial wellness.
 Taking steps to live within our financial means, staying on a budget and planning for your future are all necessary for financial wellness.
 What are some ways you can cut back on your unnecessary spending?
 How do you try to save financially?
 What ware some of your financial goals?

 Spiritual wellness can be different for everyone based on your personal beliefs, values and morals you believe in your life.
 Spending time and exploring in your spiritual life can be important in your spiritual wellness.
 How do you explore and support your spiritual wellness?